Siphopteron quadrispinosum Gosliner, 1989

 This species has a bright yellow body.
 The parapodia are margined in

 white and both the siphon and flagellum are red.

 is a common diurnal species found on open sand and in Halimeda kanaloana beds at depths

 of 6-27 m (20-90 ft).
 Numbers appear every year on open sand in early

 summer and then decrease until virtually none are seen during the fall,

 winter and spring.
 They swim readily when disturbed and lay a

 yellow egg mass.
-On July 12, 2013 Paul Okumura observed one being eaten by the the sand-dwelling anemone, Mesacmaea sp. (see photos).
+(Note 1) On July 12, 2013 Paul Okumura observed one being eaten by the the sand-dwelling anemone, Mesacmaea gilbertensis. (see photos).

 Photo: CP: 5

 1: On June 6, 2021 Pam Madden shot a video of an animal with its egg mass in the field.